curvegrid/go-ethereum-wiki/Mobile:-Account-management.md

 Hash    txHash = new Hash("0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef");
 ```

-With the boilerplate out of the way, we can now sign transaction using the authorization methods described above:
+With the boilerplate out of the way, we can now sign transaction using the authorization mechanisms described above:

 ```java
 // Sign a transaction with a single authorization